 While that fudge recipe may be out of this world, it does only use half a can of condensed milk.
 So, what do you do with the rest?
 Can condensed milk go bad?

-Like all dairy products, condensed milk (sweetened and unsweetened) can go bad.
-Because of the sugar, the shelf life of sweetened condensed milk is a bit longer than that of its unsweetened counterpart.
+Like all dairy products, condensed milk can go bad.
+Because of the sugar, the shelf life of sweetened condensed milk is longer than that of its unsweetened counterpart.

-While still in the can, condensed milk will have a shelf life of about a year past the printed expiration date.
+While still in the can, condensed milk has a shelf life of at least a year past the printed expiration date.

-How to Tell Condensed Milk Has Gone Bad?
+How to Tell If Sweetened Condensed Milk Has Gone Bad?

 Smell is another indicator of spoilage.
 Condensed milk typically has a sweet, creamy smell.
-If the milk begins to smell sour or unpleasant, this is a sure sign of spoilage.
+If the milk begins to smell sour or unpleasant, get rid of it.

-Once the container has been opened, refrigeration is necessary.
-Be sure to transfer the condensed milk to an airtight container, as an open container is likely to start molding.
-Storing an opened can of condensed milk at room temperature is not at all recommended, as this is a sure way to grow mold.
+Once you open the container, refrigeration is necessary.
+Be sure to transfer the condensed milk to an airtight container, as an open container is much more likely to grow mold.